Hypothesis Testing#

 We’ve seen above that in order to make a binary decision from a single p-value, we must use some threshold.
 We’ll see several different ways to choose such a threshold:

 • Classical null hypothesis significance testing (NHST): here, we choose a threshold based on our desired false positive rate.
 For example, the traditional (arbitrary) threshold of 0.05 corresponds to a 5% chance of making a false positive with each hypothesis test we conduct.
-In this setting, our null hypothesis will usually be clearly specified, but we usually use “vague” alternative hypotheses such as ‘there is no difference between the two groups’.
+In this setting, our null hypothesis will usually be a clearly specified simple hypothesis, but we usually use “vague” composite alternative hypotheses such as ‘there is no difference between the two groups’.
 This means that we can precisely analyze what happens when the null is true (\(R=0\)), and reason about the false positive rate and true negative rate.
-However, because we don’t have a precisely defined alternative hypothesis, we typically don’t reason about the true positive rate and false negative rate (i.e., the rates corresponding to \(R=1\)).
+However, because our alternative hypothesis is composite, we can’t precisely define what happens in the alternative case, so we typically don’t reason about the true positive rate and false negative rate (i.e., the rates corresponding to \(R=1\)).

-• In the Neyman-Pearson framework, we choose a more precise alternative hypothesis, and reason about the true positive rate.
-We’ll discuss this briefly below.
+• In the Neyman-Pearson framework, we choose a simple alternative hypothesis, and reason about the true positive rate.

 • When making multiple tests, we’ll need to choose thresholds that take into account error rates involving all the tests we conduct.
 We’ll examine these error rates and why they’re important in the next section.